andy-byers/CalicoDB/doc/pager.md

 This involves writing it back to the database file if it is dirty.
 It is the buffer pool's job, however, to ensure that if a dirty page is unpinned, its contents are already in the WAL.
 This is achieved by checking the page LSN against the WAL flushed LSN.
-If the WAL flushed LSN is greater than or equal to the page LSN, then the page is safe to flush.
+If the WAL flushed LSN is greater than or equal to the page LSN, then the page is safe to advance_block.

 ## Page Cache
 The page cache provides an in-memory mapping between frame IDs and page IDs.